Swim-with Attractions & Dolphin Assisted Therapy

 The many swim-with captive dolphin attractions around the world are very popular and lucrative for the tourism industry.
 Although it may seem like a fun and harmless way to spend an afternoon while on vacation, it is far from harmless for the dolphin and could be dangerous to humans.

-In addition to being captive, possibly having been taken from the wild and being subject to a multitude of stressors, swim-with dolphins are denied privacy and are forced to repeatedly interact with human strangers.
+In addition to being captive—possibly having been taken from the wild—and being subject to a multitude of stressors, swim-with dolphins are denied choice and are forced to repeatedly interact with human strangers.

-Dolphin swim-with encounters can also be dangerous, since the animals may become stressed from their unnatural surroundings and can injure visitors.
+Dolphin swim-with encounters can also be dangerous, since the animals may become stressed and can injure visitors.
 The dolphins in these attractions are still very much wild animals.
-Dolphins can also carry diseases that can and have been transmitted to humans and can be dangerous to human health.
+Dolphins can also carry potentially dangerous diseases that have been transmitted to humans.

-As dolphinariums expand in the developing world, cetaceans are taken from their natural habitat to be confined in enclosures for human entertainment.
-Young females, vital members of the community, are the most sought after because they are less aggressive than males.
-Such attractions are flourishing in vacation resorts in developing countries where facilities can be poorly maintained with little regulation or oversight.
+As dolphinariums expand in various regions, cetaceans are taken from their natural habitat to be confined in enclosures for human entertainment.
+Young females, vital members of the community, are the most sought after because they are less aggressive than males and form the basis for breeding programs.
+Such attractions are flourishing in vacation resorts in regions such as the Caribbean and the South Pacific, where facilities may be poorly maintained with little regulation or oversight.

 In 1994 the US National Marine Fisheries Service (NMFS), the agency responsible for implementing and enforcing the Marine Mammal Protection Act, published a report on swim-with dolphin encounters.
 It found that “[D]olphins are large, powerful animals that can inflict serious harm on people.
 NMFS has injury reports on file that illustrate the potential risks to swimmers and dolphins in [swim-with] programs are real, and should not be overlooked or disregarded.”
 The report concluded that to ensure the safety of dolphins and swimmers, swim-with dolphin encounters should be strictly controlled.